Trump administration family separation policy: Legal proceedings

-ACLU challenge and nationwide injunction
+Ms. L. v.
+ICE

-In March 2018, more than a month prior to the official "zero tolerance" decision, the American Civil Liberties Union (ACLU) filed a class-action lawsuit against the Trump administration charging that the administration was illegally separating hundreds of children from their parents while the parents awaited asylum proceedings.
-In June 2018, the ACLU filed a class-action lawsuit against the federal government on behalf of two mothers (one from Brazil, one from Democratic Republic of the Congo) who had been separated from their children, seeking a halt to the policy.
-On June 25, the ACLU requested an injunction halting the policy.
-On June 26, U.S. District Judge Dana Sabraw of the U.S. District Court for the Southern District of California issued a nationwide preliminary injunction against the family-separation policy.
+In February 2018, the ACLU Immigrants' Rights Project representing an asylum seeker from the Democratic Republic of Congo filed Ms. L. v.
+ICE.
+In March 2018, the lawsuit was amended to seek a class action, prior to the official "zero tolerance" decision by Sessions.
+On June 26, Judge Dana Sabraw of the Southern District of California granted the class status and issued a nationwide preliminary injunction against the family-separation policy.

 In his opinion, Sabraw wrote: "The facts set forth before the court portray reactive governance—responses to address a chaotic circumstance of the government's own making.
 They belie measured and ordered governance, which is central to the concept of due process enshrined in our Constitution.
 This is particularly so in the treatment of migrants, many of whom are asylum seekers and small children."
 Sabraw wrote that the federal government "readily keeps track of personal property of detainees in criminal and immigration proceedings", yet "has no system in place to keep track of, provide effective communication with, and promptly produce alien children".
 The injunction barred the U.S. government from separating parents and children at the border unless the adults presented a danger to children, and required the government to reunite separated families within thirty days, to reunite children under five with their parents within 14 days, and to permit all separated minors to speak with their parents within ten days.